lucass-carneiro/SURGE/README.md

 ## Cloning

 The first step in compiling **SURGE** is to clone this repository.
-With `git` isntalled, issue the following commands in a terminal
+With `git` installed, issue the following commands in a terminal

 ```
 clone https://github.com/lucass-carneiro/SURGE